CNA Programs Offered in Florida Schools

 Pasco-Hernando Community College's CNA program utilizes its on-campus nursing laboratories to provide students with the knowledge and skills necessary to work as part of a healthcare team.
-Students will receive training in basic nursing skills, working strictly under licensed practical nurses and registered nurses and performing various patient care functions, such as feeding, bathing and dressing patients, as well as taking vital signs.
-Students must complete 40 hours of required clinical experience, which typically takes place at local, college-affiliated healthcare facilities.
+Students will receive 80 credit hours of training in basic nursing skills, working strictly under licensed practical nurses and registered nurses and performing various patient care functions, such as feeding, bathing and dressing patients, as well as taking vital signs.
 In order to work in the state of Florida, nursing assistants must be certified, and this program prepares students to sit for and pass the Florida Nursing Assistant certification examination.

 Tallahassee Community College